lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

    80    0    -0.51799572     0        -0.51799572    -0.0012995545
    (...)

-..  container:: justify

-    These lines give us information about
-    the progress of the energy minimization.
+These lines give us information about the progress of the energy minimization.
 First, at the start of the simulation (Step 0), the energy in the system is
 huge: 78840982 (unitless).
 This was expected because the atoms have been created at random positions within the simulation box and some of them are probably overlapping, resulting in a large initial energy which is the consequence of the repulsive part of the Lennard-Jones interaction potential.
 As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each other.

 .. admonition:: On the temperature during energy minimization
     :class: info